nhtyy/not-so-private-transfers/README.md

 In the future this could be done better by using using clones, or ideally, rewriting the `Wallet.sol` contract to just be some short sequence of opcodes, as the logic is quite simple.

+Note that we dont want to do the sweep in the constructor, as that would change the `init_code_hash`, efficively making you commit to call youre going to make for determinism.

 ## Layout

 ### `lib/`